dgnezda/timer_qt/README.md

 - **Timer**: Start, pause, reset, and track elapsed time.
 - **Log Management**: Add, view, and remove activity logs associated with timer intervals.
+- **Export**: Export a summary of log entries in .md format with logs grouped by project/log name.

 ## Installation